Volkspark Friedrichshain

 Image by Paul Sullivan

 Further west you’ll also find three tennis courts, which lie close to the park’s main meeting hub, the Café Schönbrunn.
-Housed in a former GDR pavilion and located on an embankment above the pleasant Schwanenteich (swan pond), Schönbrunn is a great place to grab a Bratwurst from the outside grill, an ice cream from the kiosk or a proper meal at the stylishly retro indoor restaurant, whose menu is based entirely on organic products.
+Housed in a former GDR pavilion and located on an embankment above the pleasant Schwanenteich (swan pond), Schönbrunn is a great place to grab a Bratwurst from the outside grill, an ice cream from the kiosk or a proper meal at the stylishly retro indoor restaurant.

 Even night owls can enjoy the park.
 Not only is it open twenty-four hours, but between July and September you can attend the Open Air Cinema, which hosts a range of films from classics, specials and box office hits.